13 Best Places for Cross-Country Skiing in Vermont, 2023

 The mountainside forests and pastoral valley landscapes of Vermont are never more beautiful than when covered by a blanket of snow, and cross-country skiers can enjoy them at their pristine best.
-One of the pleasures of Nordic skiing is the peace and quiet of the winter woods, and whether you prefer trails groomed for track or skate skiing — or breaking your own backcountry trail, you’ll find plenty of all in Vermont.
+Whether you prefer trails groomed for track or skate skiing – or breaking your own backcountry trail, you'll find a cross-country ski center in Vermont for you.

 Vermont has so many opportunities for cross-country skiing that naming the top few means leaving out many fine places to enjoy a day of Nordic adventures.
 The selections are based on a combination of factors.
-The length of the trail system is, of course, one of the top considerations, but grooming, annual snow cover, snow making, terrain, scenery, facilities, and cost all play roles in the selection.
+The length of the trail system is, of course, one of the top considerations, but grooming, annual snow cover, snow making, terrain, scenery, facilities, and cost are all considered.